Welcome booklet PhD students - IP Paris

 Applications for accommodation will not be processed unless the enrollment file has been approved by the Institut Polytechnique de Paris admissions team.

-Long-stay student visa / Visa passeport talent chercheur
+Long-stay student visa or Visa passeport talent chercheur (linked to a contract of employment)

 This visa allows you to remain in France for one year without needing to request a residence permit.
 Your visa will need to be approved by the OFII (the French Immigration and Integration Office) within the first three months of your arrival in France on this website.